Shamsaine/My_profile_website/README.md

 **# Static Website Deployment Project**

 ## Project Overview
 This project demonstrates the deployment of a static website using a cloud platform and a web server.
-It encompasses essential DevOps practices, including Infrastructure as Code (IaC), server configuration, and automation.
+It encompasses essential DevOps practices, server configuration and automation without going too deep into other technical areas.
 The goal is to deploy a static website that is accessible via a public IP address or domain name.

+## About site
+The site is a simple static website that displays basic information about the developer.
+It is a practice project and part of an introductory/test task for the HNG intership program.

 ## Technologies Used
 For the purpose of this project the following technologies were used: